Remove CO₂ from the atmosphere

 Air France supports several reforestation and tree planting projects in collaboration with its partner EcoAct, such as:

 - the International Small Group and Tree Planting programme, in India, Kenya, Tanzania and Uganda, helping small groups of farmers to organise themselves to plant trees on their farms

 - a Gold Standard-certified reforestation programme in the Vichada region of Colombia, certified to the Gold Standard, aimed at planting 76,000 hectares of hardwood while protecting local biodiversity.
-Air France offers its corporate customers the opportunity to voluntarily contribute to this project, by offsetting all or part of the greenhouse gas emissions generated by their trip.

 CONSERVATION AND RESTORATION OF MANGROVES

 Air France, in collaboration with the French Ministry of Ecological Transition, is supporting a research-action programme for the conservation and restoration of mangroves in the Martinique, as part of the French Low Carbon Label.
 Mangroves are tropical coastal forest formations which, in addition to harbouring a very rich biodiversity, represent a very efficient carbon capture and sequestration sink.
 They can store 2 to 5 times more carbon per hectare than a tropical forest.
 However, they are currently under threat, disappearing at a rate of up to 2% each year.
 This project aims to improve knowledge of the ecosystem services provided by these environments and to carry out actions to replant mangroves in the French overseas departments and territories.